Vaguery/GP_pizza_eaters/readme.md

 ## Trying it and see

 Further updates on the progress of the project will be posted at my [Pragmatic GP](http://www.vagueinnovation.com/pragmatic_gp/) blog.
+Code will be posted here, of course.